tedmoore/schelp2/docs/Classes/Collection.md

 ### `includesEqual`
 Answer whether anObject is contained in the receiver.
-In contrast to [#-includes](#-includes) this tests for equality - not identity.
+In contrast to [includes](#includes) this tests for equality - not identity.
 ```supercollider
 List["a", "b", "c"].includesEqual("c");  // true
 List["a", "b", "c"].includes("c");       // false